craftercms/docs/source/developers/custom-services-and-controllers.rst

 There are 2 ways in which you can "bind" a script to a page or component:

 #.
 Put the script under Scripts > pages or Scripts > components, and name it after the page or component content type.
 #.
-When creating the content type for the page or component, add a Item Selector with the variable name ``scripts``.
+When creating the content type for the page or component, add an Item Selector with the variable name ``scripts``.
 Later when creating
     a page or component of that type, you can select multiple scripts that will be associated to the page or component.

 The following is an example of a component script.
 The component content type is ``/component/upcoming-events``.
 We can then place the